Recruitment Metrics That Matter: How to Measure Hiring Success in 2025

 6. Source of Hire

-Source of Hire tracks the origins of successful job applications, pinpointing the platforms or channels through which candidates discover and respond to your job postings.
+Source of Hire tracks the origins of successful job applications, pinpointing the platforms or channels through which potential candidates discover and respond to your job postings.
 This metric helps identify the most effective recruitment channels, guiding resource allocation and strategy refinement in your hiring practices.

 Why It Matters: